uviclibraries/3d-design-print/index.md

 <img src="images/tinkercad-logo.png" style="float:right;width:350px;height:220px;">

 # Introduction to 3D Design and Print for Elementary Education
 This workshop is intended for educators in Elementary Education (Kindergarten to Grade 5) and focuses on the [British Columbia curriculum](https://curriculum.gov.bc.ca/){:target="_blank"} as well as the [BC Digital Learning Framework](https://www2.gov.bc.ca/assets/gov/education/kindergarten-to-grade-12/teach/teaching-tools/digital-literacy-framework.pdf){:target="_blank"} but can be modified for your specific contexts, frameworks and curriculums.
+Our goal is to provide accessible Open Educational Ressources to support teachers to intergrate technology such as 3D design and printing into their practice.
+We also hope to share our expertise, by including our contact information and those of other websites that can act as support during your learning process.
+These workshops can be done on your own time, but will also be shared during various Professional Development days and conferences.

 ## Why 3D printing for Elementary Education
 There are many benefits to 3D printing that can be further found in our research paper.